Boaters and Fishers

 Derelict fishing gear (DFG) can be referred to as “ghost gear,” whose effects include continuous capturing, trapping, and entangling of aquatic life, habitat smothering, and navigation hazards.
 Removing DFG can increase fisheries harvest and profitability with reduced natural mortalities.
 There are seven main methods of DFG removal: netting, skimming, barriers, trapping, GPS, bottom retrieval with machines, and bubble barriers.

 Research is being done into the efficacy of biodegradable escape panels to allow caught animals to escape lost traps.
-Read more about them here, and a more in-depth explanation here.
+Read more about the basics of biodegradable escape panels here, or view a more scientific explanation here.

 Derelict Fishing Gear Removal and Disposal